 For the first 20 years of my life, there was only one sort of lokshen kugel (noodle pudding) and this was it.
 My Mum made the best version of it, naturally, and we enjoyed it pretty often as part of our Shabbat meals.
 Because these meals were invariably meaty, the kugel in question was always parev – that is, made with neither meat nor milk ingredients, so it can be eaten with both.

 So imagine my astonishment when at the age of 21 I discovered that there IS another sort of lokshen kugel!
 And it’s not parev!
-This gorgeous, sweet, custardy, noodly pudding was served up by the flatmate of a friend, while I was living in Jerusalem.
-According to what’s written in my recipe notebook (every 21-year old has a recipe notebook, no?) the original recipe is from “Jessica’s Aunt Ruthie” – whoever she might be…
+This gorgeous, sweet, custardy, noodly pudding was served up by my friend’s flatmate, while I was living in Jerusalem.
+According to the scrawl in my recipe notebook, the original recipe is from “Jessica’s Aunt Ruthie” – whoever she might be…

 Anyway, 20 years of indoctrination means that as delicious as this sweet cheese lokshen kugel is, I tend still to favour the other, parve kind.
 This one is saved for special occasions, most notably Shavuot, when sweet, cheesy, dairy, custardy puddings are pretty much compulsory.
 This is, in my opinion, much easier to make than a cheesecake, but dangerously also lighter and more easily devourable.
-1 slice of cheesecake is pretty much my limit, but I could happily polish off this entire kugel in a sitting.
+One slice of cheesecake is about my limit, but I could happily consume this entire kugel in a single sitting.
 Uh-oh.

 This kugel recipe does vary quite considerably from the one Jessica’s Aunt Ruthie provided.
-I’ve increased the ratio of noodles to custard (although I think it could still stand a few more noodles, to be honest), subbed yogurt for soured cream, and added flavouring in the shape of vanilla and nutmeg.
-The original recipe also called for raisins or sultanas, but I’ve gone with blueberries, which explode into juicy mouthfuls of sweet-tart yumminess that perfectly complement the cheesy custard.
+I’ve increased the ratio of noodles to custard, subbed yogurt for soured cream, and added flavourings of vanilla and nutmeg.
+The original recipe also called for raisins or sultanas.
+However I’ve gone with blueberries, which explode into juicy mouthfuls of sweet-tart yumminess that perfectly complement the cheesy custard.